 Omobolaji joined Watsi on May 20th, 2013.
-Seven years ago, Omobolaji joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Omobolaji's most recent donation traveled 8,300 miles to support Ko Thaw, a 27-year-old factory worker from Burma, to fund the treatment for his fractured hip and facilitate its proper healing.
+Eight years ago, Omobolaji joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Omobolaji's most recent donation traveled 8,300 miles to support Sai, 26-year-old veteran from Burma, to fund the treatment for his fractured hip and facilitate its proper healing.

 Omobolaji has funded healthcare for 102 patients in 13 countries.